BoraVyvorant/esi-client-ruby/docs/WalletApi.md

 Get character wallet journal

-Retrieve character wallet journal  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/characters/{character_id}/wallet/journal/)
+Retrieve the given character's wallet journal going 30 days back  ---  This route is cached for up to 3600 seconds

 ### Example
 ```ruby